labsyspharm/vae-paper/README.md

 ```
  Note: ~335GB of storage space is required to download the complete file set.

- To re-run any of the notebooks in Jupyter Lab, first double click on a notebook filename at the left of the screen, the corresponding notebook will then open at the right.
-Next click the double-arrow button at the top of the notebook to restart the kernel and run all of the code cells.
-Notebook output will be saved to a folder called `output` in the top-level directory of the repository.
+ To re-run any of the Jupyter notebooks, double click on a notebook filename at the left of the screen to open the corresponding notebook at the right.
+Next click the double-arrow button at the top of the notebook interface to restart the kernel and run all of the code cells.
+Notebook output is saved to a folder called `output` in the top-level directory of the repository.

 ---